 For jaded travellers, hotels are sometimes the most convenient spots for an evening tipple or tucker.
 If you’re suffering from a major hangover, better still.
-There’s Hai Tien Lou at Pan Pacific, Jade (wasabi prawns are a must) at The Fullerton Hotel, and the Regent’s Basilico with a scrumptious antipasto buffet.
-Popular hotel bars include the 22m-long Atrium bar at Pan Pacific (with a fresh makeover), Bar None at Marriott Hotel, Brix (for some innocently naughty encounters and good R&B) and the mezza9 martini lounge at Grand Hyatt, and Long Bar at the historic Raffles where you'll wade through discarded peanut shells on the floor.
+There’s Hai Tien Lou, serving up tasty Cantonese cuisine, at Pan Pacific, Jade (where dim-sum and wasabi prawns are a must, www.fullertonhotels.com) at The Fullerton Hotel, and the Regent’s Basilico, which boasts a a scrumptious antipasto buffet complete with a cheese room piled high with hefty brie wheels and Manchego chunks, and soft and crusty breads of all varieties.

 When the lights go out on Orchard Road

 Turn into Dempsey Road and you’ll come across an assortment of local fare atop the low rise.
-Pop by the famous Samy’s Curry (an institution at Dempsey, www.samyscurry.com), or seafood restaurants, Long Beach (www.longbeachseafood.com.sg) and Jumbo (www.jumboseafood.com.sg).
+Pop by the famous Samy’s Curry (an institution at Dempsey, www.facebook.com), or seafood restaurants, Long Beach (www.longbeachseafood.com.sg) and Jumbo (www.jumboseafood.com.sg).
 Also on the same stretch is Reddot Brewhouse (www.reddotbrewhouse.com.sg), where you can swig home-brewed hops.
 Grin and beer it.